catseye/Tamsin/README.markdown

 (although we're still a ways from a fully bootrapped implementation.)

-While the interpreter is fine for prototyping, note that some informal benchmarking revealed the compiled C programs to be about 30x faster.
+While the interpreter is fine for prototyping, note that some informal benchmarking revealed the compiled C programs to be about 30x faster.  **Note** however that while the compiler passes all the tests, it currently fails to correctly compile the Tamsin parser written in Tamsin, so it should still be considered a **proof of concept**.

 To start using `tamsin`,